Our Work

 UWC Maastricht 2019

+During her time at UWC Maastricht, Christine held an exhibition of her artwork which explored the idea of belonging and identity and was a reconstruction of experiences she lived through in Syria.
 After completing her UWC studies, Christine took a gap year focused on cultural immersion.
 She spent six months with Global Citizen Year in Senegal where she apprenticed as a tailor and as an English teaching assistant, and learnt the Wolof language (pictured with her tailoring supervisor Tante Marie).

 “Horizon provided me with the space and peace of mind to be able to focus on my studies and I am enormously thankful for that.”